 Management Accounting Definitions

 Management accounting is a tool to assist management in achieving better planning and control over the organization.
-It is relevant for all kinds of an organization including a not-for-profit organization, government or sole proprietorships.
-It has a significant place in the businesses and widely used by management to achieving better control and quality decision making.
+It is relevant for all kinds of an organization including a not-for-profit organization, government or sole proprietorship.
+It has a significant place in the businesses and widely used by management to achieving better control and quality decision-making.

-Management accounting is not a layman’s job but educated professionals are required to do this kind of accounting.
+This is not a layman’s job but educated professionals can do this kind of accounting.
 There are institutions that produce qualified management accountants.
 The most prestigious ones include Chartered Institute of Management Accountants (CIMA), United Kingdom (UK), Institute of Certified Management Accountant (ICMA), Australia, Institute of Cost and Works Accountants of India (ICWAI), India.
 Let us look at how CIMA defines management accounting.
 According to the CIMA,

 “Management accounting is the practical science of value creation within organizations in both the private and public sectors.
 It combines accounting, finance and management with the leading edge techniques needed to drive successful businesses.”